lingjiechen2/learngit/readme.txt

 This is adding of May the ninth, hope you have a good day

 This is the content after the first connection

+Multi content: This is message from another local branch: multi